Dixith1196/group-03-01-challenge/demo.md

 ## About Chase
 The running speed starts slowly, but gets faster each minute after you hear this signal.
-[beep] A single lap should be completed each time you hear this sound. [ding]
+[beep] A single lap should be completed each time you hear this sound im innnn. [ding]

 ## About Matthew
 Remember to run in a straight line, and run as long as possible.